GraemeMalcolm/ai-agents/Instructions/Labs/01-agent-dev.md

     ```

 1. Review the code, using the comments to understand how it:
-    - Creates a new agent that uses the built-in CodeInterpreter tool
+    - Creates a new agent that uses the built-in code interpreter tool
     - Runs a thread with a prompt message requesting a chart based on the provided data
     - Checks the status of the run in case there's a failure
     - Retrieves the messages from the completed thread and displays the last one sent by the agent.